 Parent *parent = [[Parent alloc] init]; Child *child = [[Child alloc] init]; parent.child = child; child.parent = parent;

 Here the parent object maintaining a strong reference of Child class and child object maintaining a strong reference of Parent class in back.
-So, both parent and child objects having a reference count of one and one.
-Both objects will get released from memory only when their reference count will reach to zero but in this scenario this will not going to happen ever because both are mutually pointing to each other a dead lock is get created here.
+So, both parent and child object having a reference count of one and one.
+Both objects will get released from memory only when their reference count will reach to zero but in this scenario, this will not be going to happen ever because both are mutually pointing to each other a dead lock is get created here.
 This situation is called the Retain Cycle that will lead to memory leaks.

 Fortunately, it’s very easy to fix this problem—just tell one of the properties to maintain a weak reference to the other object so, what’s this weak and strong reference means??